Simplifying home loans with STRATO Mercata.

 If mortgage processes were more transparent, society would have more pleasant and efficient interactions with banks, and be more aware of the processes at hand, which could drive more intelligent decision-making for all and boost FI’s reputations.

-- STRATO’s traceability creates infallible and incorruptible records to evidence and confirm ownership of assets and track payments
+— Traceability creates infallible and incorruptible records to evidence and confirm ownership of assets and track payments.

-- Reduce the potential of error through automation, and ensure all data is updated in real-time.
+— Reduce the potential of error through automation — immediately uploading updates to the system and eliminating bulky paperwork, and ensure all data is updated in real-time across systems.

-- Automate certain actions through smart contract logic, automatically introducing rules, models, data, and transactions to be automatically enforced or updated
+— Accelerate settlement flows though automation of certain actions via smart contract logic — introducing rules, models, data, and transactions to be automatically enforced or updated.

 — RESTful APIs for direct connection of IoT devices such as bankers’ devices to the blockchain network